Colorado / Arapahoe County

 What is the housing market like in Aurora, CO?

-The local housing market is robust, with a median home price of $455,000 and an owner-occupied rate of about 59%.
-Home appreciation remains steady, rental options are plentiful, and vacancy rates are moderate, offering a range of choices for buyers and renters.
+The local housing market is strong, with a median home price of $455,000 and an owner-occupied rate of nearly 59%.
+The market has seen a 2.7% appreciation over the past year, and rental vacancy rates remain moderate at 6.8%.
+Aurora offers a mix of stability and opportunity for both buyers and renters.

 $455,000